UDW is social justice union: we fight for workers and our communities.

 Isabel Serrano immigrated to the United States in 2002 and became an IHSS caregiver in 2005.
 She joined UDW and became an avid activist for care worker’s rights.
 Isabel is grateful to be a part of a community of progressive thinkers who put humanity and people first and fight for their rights.
 She believes that “cada logro es importante”—every victory is important—and one step toward creating long-lasting improvements for providers and our clients.

 Under Doug Moore’s leadership, UDW has led successful campaigns to extend historic rights and protections to workers and better our communities through innovative organizing strategies and strong political and legislative advocacy.
 A California native and award-winning labor movement veteran, Doug is an AFSCME International Vice President and President of the San Diego and Imperial Counties Labor Council.
 He serves on numerous local, national, and international boards and task forces to empower workers everywhere and win justice for all.

 Assistant Executive Director

-Johanna Hester serves as UDW’s Assistant Executive Director and as an AFSCME International Chair.
+Johanna Hester serves as UDW’s Assistant Executive Director and as an AFSCME International Vice President.
 She learned movement organizing from her father and began her own career in labor when she was an adult in the 1990s.
 In 2020, Johanna led UDW’s historic organizing effort of more than 40,000 family child care providers – the largest organizing campaign in America in 20 years.
 She also organizes workers through the Asian Pacific American Labor Alliance (APALA).